 In another example, Broadway actress Chita Rivera recorded a “Facts Not Fear” video, and shared the following message with her social following:

 Brands were careful to limit original communications around Zika.
 Instead, many relied on the most current information available from influencers like the CDC and WHO for aligned communications.
-While most tend to think of influencers as individuals with a social following, that can be a limited view.
+While most tend to think of influencers like individuals with a social following, that can be a limited view.
 Working with an authority influence—such as an established health organization—helps brands provide the latest and best information.

 The CDC embraced digital resources to make that easy, by launching a podcast and creating an action awareness toolkit.
 They developed an award-winning social media campaign, reports Healthcarecommunication.com.
 The CDC created a video series, dubbed “Zap Zika,” and partnered with media and influencers for a campaign that ultimately produced a total of more than 6,800 messages.
 Videos were viewed nearly 700,000 times across networks as of awards’ campaign analysis.
 Here’s a sample video, with 1.4 million views alone: